S. Africa, U.S. Dispute Al-Qaida Allegations

 Unidentified Man: (Speaking foreign language)

-Mr. ZAHIR ADAM(ph) (Attorney): They were sent back from Senegal, saying that they were not allowed into the United States because - for whatever reason.
+ZAHIR ADAM: They were sent back from Senegal, saying that they were not allowed into the United States because - for whatever reason.
 No explanation was given to them.

-Professor ADAM HABIB (Director, Human Sciences Research Council): The kinds of questions that were asked and the fact that there are whole series of foot soldiers who would not argue what the rules were.
+ADAM HABIB: The kinds of questions that were asked and the fact that there are whole series of foot soldiers who would not argue what the rules were.
 The fact that they treated everybody with suspicion and a kind of formal politeness, but that you knew underneath was contemptuous of who you are and where you came from.
 That message came out all the time.